faruqii/gogenproject/README.md

     └───services
 ```

+## What's New?
+- `Framework Selection`: The CLI tool now offers the option to choose a Go framework (Fiber, Gin, or Echo).
+The user can decide whether to set up a framework or not, making the selection process flexible and optional.
+- `Go Module Initialization`: Automatically initializes a Go module (go.mod) with the project name and installs the chosen framework if specified.
+- `Entity Generation`: Users can now generate custom entity files by specifying the entity name and attributes interactively.

 ## Usage

 To use this CLI tool, you need to have Go installed on your machine.
 Then you can install the CLI tool with the following command: